premnaath/SDCND-P3/README.md

 ## Contents of this repo
 To meet specifications, the project requires submitting five files:

+* images (folder containing images for documentation)
+* model.py (script used to create and train the model)
+* drive.py (script to drive the car - feel free to modify this file)
+* model.h5 (a trained Keras model).
+Since the model can't be updloaded to the github because of its size, it is alternatively available here, https://drive.google.com/file/d/1wiM1Gy17kyJiiBxYaBTBRtwovHvv6280/view?usp=sharing.
-images (folder containing images for documentation) model.py (script used to create and train the model) drive.py (script to drive the car - feel free to modify this file) model.h5 (a trained Keras model) writeup_report.md a report writeup file (either markdown or pdf) video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* writeup_report.md a report writeup file (either markdown or pdf)
+* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)